StarTalk Radio - Einstein’s Genius with Ron Howard

 It's a splat and a splurge at the same time.

-I'm loving it.
+I'm loving it, go.

-A splurge.
+A splurge!

 Our engineer just looked up the definition.

-A sudden gush?
+A sudden gush contains saliva.

 It's definitely not what I meant.